-A happiness inducing sweet breakfast
+A happiness-inducing sweet breakfast cheesecake

 Anyone following for some time knows I’m a sweets girl, through and through.
-Yes, I love savory food just as much as the next person, but if push came to shove and I was forced to choose one forever, it would be all things tasty and sugar laden.
+Yes, I love savory food just as much as the next person, but if push came to shove and I was forced to choose one forever, it would be all things tasty and sugar-laden.

 Which is why I’m a pretty big fan of breakfast.
 I mean, obviously, there is no police negating a dinner of sweet items.
 But let’s be honest – a sweet dinner just isn’t satisfying.

-I put together these no-bake healthy cheesecake cups on a whim because I was craving something sweet first thing in the morning.
+I put together these no-bake breakfast cheesecake cups on a whim because I was craving something sweet first thing in the morning.
 I racked my mind about what kind of treat I was in the mood for, landing on a solid favorite when I hit ‘cheesecake’.

 After a quick Google search, I discovered that your AM cheesecake options are sorely lacking – an issue I set out to amend.

 Which brings us to no-bake breakfast cheesecake cups.
 These thick and creamy cups of healthy cheesecake are packed with flavor.
 They’re lightly sweetened to your preference and use toasted whole oats as the crust.